philipyu1997/dicee_flutter/README.md

 ## Overview
 ### Description

 Dicee is a Las Vegas dice app.
-You can make the die roll at the press of a button or by shaking your phone.
+You can make the die roll at the press of a button.
 With this app in your pocket, you’ll be fully set up to settle any score on the go!

 ## Product Specs
 ### User Stories